jamie120/ms4-wild-mile/README.md

 - Create a clear, well-designed website for the user to navigate with ease.
 - Use a consistent, clear theme throughout the site.
 - Consider appropriate pages/layout and content to fulfil business/user objectives/user stories.
-- Integrate a relational database into the web app using SQlite + Django, transfer this to Postgres during deployment.
+- Design models and integrate a relational database into the web app using SQlite + Django, transfer this to Postgres during deployment.
 The database will store conversion listings, merchandise products, user profiles.
 - Consider user authentication, to allow/enable the following actions & features: -
     * Creation of a user profile
-    * Save listings to profile
+    * Save Default delivery information
+    * View order history
-    * Add a conversion listing
+    * Add/Edit a conversion listing
+    * Save/Favorite listings to profile
-    *
+    * Admin features
+        * Edit, delete, approve conversion listings
+        * Edit, delete and add merchandise products

-- Fulfil all mandatory project requirements as a minimum. (these are listed below)
+- Fulfil all mandatory project minimum requirements. (these are listed [HERE](#mandatory-requirements))

 #### User Stories

-1.
+A detailed list of user stories has been complied to help steer the design process.
+ * The list can be viewed using this link to a Google Drive Sheets file - [User Stories](https://docs.google.com/spreadsheets/d/1g_SrmtPI9fuqDBbD-NZnR5lpJLmGJHU5aqLjB80KybA/edit?usp=sharing)

 # Structure